 1. Participate in Social Networks and Forums

 The best first step for a novice marketer would be to sign up for all of the most popular social networks, especially Facebook, Twitter, instagram, LinkedIn, Pinterest, and Google+.
 Maintaining an active presence on these websites is an absolute must, which is why social networking is the first aspect of internet marketing that you should become familiar with.
-By staying active on platforms that let you engage and correspond with your target audience you greatly simplify the process of learning the preferences and interests of the people you’re trying to market to.
+By staying active on platforms that let you engage and correspond with your target custom intent audiences you greatly simplify the process of learning the preferences and interests of the people you’re trying to market to.

 2. Invest in Content Development and Distribution